rclone/rclone/docs/content/commands/rclone_serve_dlna.md

 Usually file systems on macOS are case-insensitive.
 It is possible to make macOS file systems case-sensitive but that is not the default

-The "--vfs-case-insensitive" mount flag controls how rclone handles these two cases.
+The `--vfs-case-insensitive` mount flag controls how rclone handles these two cases.
 If its value is "false", rclone passes file names to the mounted file system as-is.
 If the flag is "true" (or appears without a value on command line), rclone may perform a "fixup" as explained below.